 See Emily Play

 Theories about Barrett's Health Issues

 Roger Waters and Syd Barrett were childhood friends, and Nick Mason and Richard Wright later joined the band.
 David Gilmore played with Pink Floyd on occasion.
 As the band was becoming famous, Syd’s behavior became increasingly erratic.
 He supposedly took so many drugs it left him mentally ill, and hospitalized for a time.
 Theories about his mental and emotional states depend on where one gets their information.
 Some say in retrospect, that Syd may have been autistic, that he was bi-polar or schizophrenic, or may have had Asperser’s Syndrome.

 David Gilmore thought that Syd had such a gentle personality, he simply could not stand the pressure of fame.
-Barrett later recorded several solo items, which included a lighthearted “Bob Dylan Blues” and “Opel,” a beautiful song this writer has included.
+Barrett later recorded several solo items, which included a lighthearted “Bob Dylan Blues” and “Opel,” a beautiful song.

 The band wrote “Shine on You Crazy Diamond” and “Wish You Were Here” as tributes to their founder.
 Syd continued to collect royalties on his work until his passing in 2006, leaving a considerable amount of money to his brothers and sisters.
 Many younger people who are familiar with Pink Floyd think Roger Waters was so charitable that he paid royalties to Syd and his family, but as Syd founded the band, it was money he was entitled to, and the band benefited from his generosity for all those years.
 So we may never know if he suffered a terrible mental illness, or craved a simple life of painting, gardening and solitude, as his family has suggested.

 Michele Obama, Former First Lady of the United States